ASCAP vs BMI vs SESAC vs, GMR

 Choosing the right Performance Rights Organization (PRO) is one of the most important decisions a songwriter makes.
 This comprehensive comparison breaks down all four US PROs to help you decide.

-| FEATURE | ASCAP | BMI | SESAC | GMR |
+| Feature | ASCAP | BMI | SESAC | GMR |

 |---|---|---|---|---|